Egerton Gospel: Date of composition

 Most scholars place P. Egerton 2 to the second or third centuries, after the gospel of John was written.
+Its relationship with the canonical gospels is a matter of debate; many scholars argue that it is dependent on the canonical gospels or at least the gospel of John, though others have argued it is independent or served as a source for John.
+Harold Attridge notes that Egerton’s claim that Jesus’s opponents do not know where he is from strongly suggests that the papyrus is dependent on the gospel of John.

 According to Jon B. Daniels in The Complete Gospels, given the similarities and differences with the canonical gospels, the author of Egerton most likely wrote independently of the other gospel writers from a shared source of traditional sayings and stories.
 Scholar François Bovon observes that the Egerton fragments "sound very Johannine" but also includes a number of terms characteristic of the Gospel of Luke, (Note: Specifically nomikos, strapheis, sunodeuw, sunesthiw, pandocheion.) and is especially similar to and a conclusion also shared by scholar Tobias Nicklas.

-Such traditional sayings are posited for the hypothetical Q Document.
-Ronald Cameron states:

-Since Papyrus Egerton 2 displays no dependence upon the gospels of the New Testament, its earliest possible date of composition would be sometime in the middle of the first century, when the sayings and stories which underlie the New Testament first began to be produced in written form.
-The latest possible date would be early in the second century, shortly before the copy of the extant papyrus fragment was made.
-Because this papyrus presents traditions in a less developed form than John does, it was probably composed in the second half of the first century, in Syria, shortly before the Gospel of John was written.
+Ronald Cameron argues that Egerton is independent of the canonical gospels and was likely written during the second half of the first century as its traditions are less developed than John’s.

 Helmut Koester and J. D. Crossan have argued that despite its apparent historical importance, the text is not well known.
 It is a mere fragment, and does not bear a clear relationship to any of the four canonical gospels.
 The Egerton Gospel has been largely ignored outside a small circle of scholars.
 The work cannot be dismissed as "apocrypha" or "heretical" without compromising the orthodoxy of the Gospel of John.
 Nor can it be classed as "gnostic" and dismissed as marginal.
 It seems to be almost independent of the synoptic gospels and to represent a tradition similar to the canonical John, but independent of it.
 Additionally, it tells of an otherwise unknown miracle in the Johannine manner.

 Evangelical scholar Craig Evans supports a date for the Egerton Gospel later than the canonical gospels in a variety of ways.
 He finds many parallels between the Egerton Gospel and the canonical gospels that include editorial language particular to Matthew and Luke.
 While Koester argues that these show a tradition before the other gospels, Evans sees these as drawing from the other gospels just as Justin Martyr did.
 He also finds words such as the plural "priests" that show lack of knowledge of Jewish customs.